BMW K1

+Some of its early technology had some issues: The enclosure created excess heat buildup, while the long wheelbase created a 22 ft turning circle.

 Background: solution to a marketing problem

 Through the need to meet proposed European Union legislation on emissions regulation, BMW had started to develop an alternative technology to its traditional flat-twin engines with the introduction of the 1,000 cc BMW K100 from 1983 to 1992.
 Led by Josef Fritzenwenger and Stefan Pachernegg, the team developed a design prototype based on a liquid-cooled Peugeot car engine.
 In the base design of the K100, the engine was laid on its side in line with the motorcycle frame, known as a longitudinal four, with the crankshaft on the right hand side of the motorcycle, with the cylinders, pistons, camshafts, injectors and spark plugs on the left hand side.
 This arrangement keeps the centre of gravity relatively low, which benefits handling.

 Design

 The K100 was still a cruiser/tourer design in bias, and BMW marketing wanted a sports oriented tourer to appeal to a more youth oriented market perception, and compete with the Japanese factories.
 BMW was committed to the manufacturer imposed 100 bhp limit for motorcycles sold in Germany, so decided that to address both issues it needed to turn to aerodynamics to solve the problem.